zwang695/alexa-skills-list/skills/B018TEBWH8/README.md

 	Ask The Rabbi for the Yom ("Hayom Yom" The Lubavitcher Rebbe’s Daily Calendar Thoughts)

 NEW FOR THIS PESACH!
-	Ask The Rabbi to sell my Chometz.
+	"Alexa, ask The Rabbi to sell my Chometz"

 Improvements:
 When asking for Shabbos Candle Lighting time there is now a URL on the Card in the Alexa App/WebApp with a link to our site that gives a step by step guide for lighting Shabbos Candles with Video.